yarnthen/yarnthencohosking/_posts/2018-03-14-battle-city-unity-11.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 10: The Spawn"
+title: "Battle City in Unity Part 10: The Spawn"
-excerpt: Recreate Battle City in Unity Part 10
+excerpt: Battle City in Unity Part 10
 summary: This post is part 10 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 ### How does a spawn look like?